 AUVs are an inexpensive alternative to manned observation.
-No RAs with AUVs have been identified.
+PacIOOS operates one REMUS AUV in the state of Hawaii.
 The Woods Hole Oceanographic Institute created the design for the AUVs and produces and manufactures several models, including the REMUS.
+88

 1.2.1.7.5 Remotely Operated Vehicles